thayscorrea/imdb-api/README.md

 - REST API in Node
 - API running on port 8000
 - Movie images are saved in the local directory /public/uploads
+- The `Globo.postman_collection.json` file at the root of the project contains the mapping of some routes.
+Just enter it into Postman